GPlates/GPlates/doc-python-api/sample-code/pygplates_split_isochron_into_ridges_and_transforms.rst

         stage_pole, stage_angle_radians = stage_rotation.get_euler_pole_and_angle()

         # A feature usually has a single geometry but it could have more - iterate over them all.
-        # Note that we're assuming the geometry is a polyline (or polygon) - otherwise this will raise an error.
         for isochron_geometry in isochron_feature.get_geometries():

             # Group the current isochron geometry into ridge and transform segments.